 9. Your Partner Seems To No Longer Be Interested

 If you’ve noticed that your partner is ignoring you or appears bored with you, it may signal that it’s time to end a relationship.
-A partner who is interested in the relationship would not blow you off, keep insisting that they are busy, or make other excuses not to see you.
+A partner who is interested in the relationship will not blow you off, keep insisting that they are busy, or make other excuses not to see you.

 Maybe your partner is no longer interested in the relationship, but they’re too scared to tell you.
-If you suspect that this might be the case, talk to your partner and get them to open up about where they stand in the relationship.
+If you suspect that this may be the case, talk to your partner and get them to open up about where they stand in the relationship.

 10. You Argue Frequently About Stupid Things

 Frequent arguments are one of the common signs that the relationship is over.
-You find yourself fighting over little things like household chores, what to have for dinner, or whose turn it is to mow the lawn.
+You find yourself fighting over little mundane things like household chores, what to have for dinner, or whose turn it is to mow the lawn.

 If you have been arguing over petty things, picking at each other regularly, then the underlying respect and love may be fading.